Introducing AI-Powered Smart Match Assist for Site Search - Reduce the Impact of No Result Searches | LEARN MORE

 When the React app initially loads it’ll request the various menus from Drupal as well as the URL aliases so that it can build the base site navigation and then load the appropriate content for the requested URL.
 React can then request the full page content, process any inline tags, and render and update the interface.

-SearchStax Studio can index content from Drupal via the native integration and also supports crawling so other content sources and sites can be included in the index.
+SearchStax Site Search can index content from Drupal via the native integration and also supports crawling so other content sources and sites can be included in the index.
 Site search features can be built in React using our Search UI Components so site search features can be used and shown throughout the app.

 Decoupling Drupal – Headless with JSON:API